R.U.R.: Prologue (Act I in the Selver translation)

 Helena, the daughter of the president of a major industrial power, arrives at the island factory of Rossum's Universal Robots.
 Here, she meets Domin, the General Manager of R.U.R., who relates to her the history of the company.
 Rossum had come to the island in 1920 to study marine biology.
 In 1932, Rossum had invented a substance like organic matter, though with a different chemical composition.
 He argued with his nephew about their motivations for creating artificial life.
 While the elder wanted to create animals to prove or disprove the existence of God, his nephew only wanted to become rich.
-Young Rossum finally locked away his uncle in a lab to play with the monstrosities he had created and created thousands of robots.
+Young Rossum finally locked away his uncle in a lab to play with the monstrosities the latter had invented whilst the former instead created thousands of new robots.
 By the time the play takes place (circa the year 2000), robots are cheap and available all over the world.
 They have become essential for industry.

 After meeting the heads of R.U.R., Helena reveals that she is a representative of the League of Humanity, an organization that wishes to liberate the robots.
 The managers of the factory find this absurd.
 They see robots as appliances.
 Helena asks that the robots be paid, but according to R.U.R. management, the robots do not "like" anything.

 Eventually Helena is convinced that the League of Humanity is a waste of money, but still argues robots have a "soul".
 Later, Domin confesses that he loves Helena and forces her into an engagement.